Meet the IAWJ Staff!

 Jane Charles-Voltaire, Esq., Senior Program Officer

 Jane Charles-Voltaire is the Senior Program Officer for the International Association of Women Judges, and manages programs in Haiti and the Dominican Republic.
 In Haiti, she has been working with the Haitian Association of Women Judges to promote Haiti’s new Anti-Trafficking Legislation, through training, outreach and coordination activities.
 In the Dominican Republic, she is working directly with the National Judicial Training School and representatives from the Supreme Court Gender Commission to improve access to justice for victims of Gender Based Violence.
 Prior to joining the IAWJ, Jane worked in Haiti for four years as local counsel, with a Haitian law firm, for the United States Agency for International Development in Haiti (USAID).
 In her role as local counsel, Jane collaborated with Haitian government officials and representatives from international organizations in order to accomplish joint projects in social housing, environmental management, public finance management and port development.
 In addition, Jane has extensive on the ground experience through her work in the nonprofit sector, she worked for two years with Viva Rio, an innovative Brazilian non-profit organization, based in Port-au-Prince and implementing projects in the health, community security, education and environment sectors.
 Jane earned her B.A. in Romance Languages and Literature from Wesleyan University and her J.D. from Temple University’s Beasley School of Law.
 She is a member of the New York Bar.
 Ms. Charles-Voltaire is fluent in French, Spanish, and Haitian Creole.

-Laura Campiglia de Mendez, Communications and Development Officer
+Laura Campiglia de Mendez, M.A., Communications and Development Officer